Frequently Asked Questions

 A: There are openings for motivated students every year.
-However the number is limited and so you are encouraged to contact me as soon as possible to discuss the possibility of working under my supervision.
+However the number is limited and so you are encouraged to fill in this form and to contact me as soon as possible to discuss the possibility of working under my supervision.

 A: Tell me what research areas interest you.
 Tell me about some of the projects you have done in the past (whether research projects or class projects).
 If applicable, mention other related activities, e.g. TA work, programming contest participation, ...

 Q: Do I have to know exactly the project I want to do?